tylerlong/glip-ping-chatbot/README.md

 - RINGCENTRAL_CHATBOT_DATABASE_CONNECTION_URI, please sepcify connection URI to a relational database.
     - For
 - RINGCENTRAL_CHATBOT_CLIENT_ID & RINGCENTRAL_CHATBOT_CLIENT_SECRET could be found in the newly created RingCentral app.
-- RINGCENTRAL_CHATBOT_SERVER We don't know until we deploy the project to AWS, let's leave it empty for now.
+- RINGCENTRAL_CHATBOT_SERVER We don't know until we deploy the project to AWS, let's specify a dummy one for now: `https://xxxxxx.execute-api.us-east-1.amazonaws.com/prod`

 ### Create serverless.yml